 Tuggeranong Town Centre on the Canberra Centenary Trail.
 This 145 km trail spends as much time in Canberra’s urban heart as it does in parkland, rural land and bushland.

-As I write this article we are yet again in COVID lockdown and this time our local national park and reserve system is closed to public access and in addition, we are limited to the time we are allowed to exercise outdoors.
+As I wrote this article we were again going into COVID lockdown and this time our local national park and reserve system is closed to public access and in addition, we are limited to the time we are allowed to exercise outdoors.
 Given these limitations to accessing hikes in bushland, urban hiking is our only choice.
 Now while this is just one reason for urban hiking, forced on many of us by the circumstances of the time, sometimes you just don’t feel like spending time driving to a trail.
 What can be easier that walking out your front door and starting an urban hike?

 Many of us live in our towns and cities for years and never bother to explore past our regular path.
 Home to work, home to the shops, and every so often into the local entertainment precinct or sports stadium.
 In most towns and cities I have lived in there have been large areas that I have never bothered to visit.
 This is typical for most of us.
 Urban hiking is the opportunity to truly explore and get to know your, town or your city.